 My good friend Caitlin, a local business owner in my hometown of Ocean City, NJ, is always up to good things.
 She and I always sit down and discuss our business ideas, goals, and aspirations together, and I value her friendship in business and life so much because of our support and encouragement for each other.
 Caitlin is so much more than just an owner of a kids store… She uses her leadership in the community to create and foster many positive events and giving back projects.

 More recently, Caitlin started a “Girls Get Real” movement in efforts to encourage more positive influence for young girls on social media.
 There were various motivations behind this movements from Caitlin’s role in our local community.
 Caitlin has seen young girls growing up before her eyes mimicking social media influencers by posing seductively as well as seen bullying, negative comments, and low self-worth from a lack of followers.
-Personally, I find so much value in the discussion of this topic because there is such a false sense of reality and worth from the highlight reels we’re constantly inundated by.
+I personally find so much value in this discussion because there can be such a false sense of reality and worth from the highlight reels we’re constantly inundated by!

 Caitlin decided she wanted to make a change in our local community.
 She put together “Girls Get Real” – which will feature a panel of women (including myself!) to talk about various topics of social media.
 On Saturday, February 2nd, we will talk about social media identities, expectations, bullying and the power of connecting.

 Leading up to the panel discussion, Caitlin has been interviewing a series of business owners who use their social media positively.
 She has been posting the videos to her Instagram page and sharing tons of insightful advice, tips, and entrepreneurial feedback from a wide range of business owners!

 Caitlin, I am so proud to be your friend, and I am so excited to see the girl gang grow.
 Let’s all support each other in business and engage in positive social media practice and influence.
 If you’re interested in attending the event, you can get all of the information here!